silmu/redux-counter-app/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Run app locally with `npm start`å
+3. Run app locally with `npm start`